PPKovachev22/Tech_Monkeys/README.md

 <br>

 ## 📋 Description
 This repository consists of a documentation, presentation, a website and more about the history of robotics.
 This repo was created by the ''company'' (or team) Tech Monkeys.
-The members are Petko Kovachev, Ivaylo Gyurov, Veselin Boyanov and Aleksandur Lalev.
+The members are Petko Kovachev, Ivaylo Gyurov, Veselin Boyanov and Aleksander Lalev.

 ## 🗂 Used technologies
 <p align="left">